Daniel Radcliffe: Relationships and family

-Radcliffe is close to his family, whom he credits for keeping him grounded.
-In August 2010, he became teetotal after finding himself becoming too reliant on alcohol.
+Radcliffe is close with his family, whom he credits for keeping him grounded.
+He has said that his parents, who have been married for 30 years, have inspired him in his relationship with Darke.
+In August 2010, he became teetotal after finding himself becoming too reliant on alcohol, particularly during the filming of Half-Blood Prince.
 In March 2020, he appeared as the guest on BBC Radio 4's Desert Island Discs, where he discussed his alcohol misuse during his teens and his decision to become teetotal, and how his parents' support and staying in his native England helped him cope with fame.

-Radcliffe stated of his beliefs in 2012: "There was never [religious] faith in the house.
-I think of myself as being Jewish and Irish, despite the fact that I'm English."
-He has said that his family are "Christmas tree Jews" also he said: "I'm an atheist, but I'm very proud of being Jewish.
-It means I have a good work ethic, and you get Jewish humour and you're allowed to tell Jewish jokes.
-For instance: did you hear how copper wire was invented?
-Two Jews fighting over a penny.
-And so on."
-In 2009, he stated that he was an atheist and said, "I'm very relaxed about [being an atheist].
-I don't preach my atheism, but I have a huge amount of respect for people like Richard Dawkins who do.
-Anything he does on television, I will watch."
-However, he was quoted as saying in 2012, "I'm an atheist, and a militant atheist when religion starts impacting on legislation."
-In 2019, he described himself as "agnostic leaning toward atheism".
+Wealth

-Radcliffe was reported to have earned £1 million for the first Harry Potter film and around £15 million for the sixth.
+Radcliffe was reported to have earned £1 million for the first Harry Potter film, around £15 million for the sixth, and around £39 million for the final two movies combined.
+In all, he is estimated to have made a total of £75.4 million from the entire franchise.
 He appeared on the Sunday Times Rich List in 2006, which estimated his personal fortune to be £14 million, making him one of the richest young people in the UK.
 In March 2009, he was ranked at number one on the Forbes "Most Valuable Young Stars" list, and by April The Daily Telegraph measured his net worth at £30 million, making him the 12th richest young person in the UK.
 Radcliffe was considered to be the richest teenager in England later that year.
 In February 2010, he was named the sixth highest-paid Hollywood male star and placed at number five on Forbes' December list of Hollywood's highest-grossing actors with a film revenue of US$780 million, mainly due to Harry Potter and the Deathly Hallows being released that year.
 As of 2021, Radcliffe's net worth is estimated at £95 million.